 Operant Conditioning vs. Instrumental Conditioning

-Operant conditioning and instrumental conditioning are two terms for the same process.
-You are more likely to hear the term “operant conditioning” in psychology and “instrumental conditioning” in economics!
-They do, however, differ from another type of conditioning: classical conditioning.
+Operant conditioning and instrumental conditioning refer to the same process.
+You are more likely to hear the term "operant conditioning" in psychology and "instrumental conditioning" in economics!
+However, they differ from another type of conditioning: classical conditioning.

 Can Operant Conditioning Be Used in the Classroom?

 Yes!
 Intentionally rewarding students for their behavior is a form of operant conditioning.
-If a student receives praise every time they get an A, for example, they are more likely to strive for an A on their tests and quizzes.
+If students receive praise every time they get an A, they are likelier to strive for an A on their tests and quizzes.

 Everyday Examples of Operant Conditioning

-You can probably think of ways that you have used operant conditioning on yourself, your child, or your pets!
-Reddit users see operant conditioning in video games, pet training, …
+You can probably think of ways you have used operant conditioning on yourself, your child, or your pets!
+Reddit users see operant conditioning in video games and pet training, ...

 Post from iurichibaBR in r/FFBE (Final Fantasy Brave Exvius)

-When you think about FFBE, what’s the first thing that comes to mind?
+When you think about FFBE, what's the first thing that comes to mind?
 Most of you would probably answer CRYSTALS, PULLING, RAINBOWS, EVE!
-That’s a clear example of Operant Conditioning.
-You wanna play the game every day and get that daily summon, because you know that you may get something awesome!
-And that’s also the reason why the Rainbow rates are low — if you won them too frequently, it would lose its effect.
+That's a clear example of Operant Conditioning.
+You wanna play the game every day and get that daily summons because you know you may get something awesome!
+And that's also why the Rainbow rates are low -- if you won them too frequently, it would lose its effect.

 A cute example of operant conditioning from Narwahl_in_spaze in r/ABA (Applied Behavior Analysis)